lankydan/corda-extendable-flows/corda-extendable-flows.md

   }
 }
 ```
 Since this Flow is completely replacing the original base Flow, it will look just like a normal Responder Flow.
 Since, well, it is one.
-That means it has `InitiatedBy` referencing the Initiating Flow, extends `FlowLogic` and implements the `call` function.
+That means it has `@InitiatedBy` referencing the Initiating Flow, extends `FlowLogic` and implements the `call` function.

 Just putting this here one last time:
 > You must ensure the sequence of sends/receives/subFlows in a subclass are compatible with the parent.

+This is even more prevalent here than in the previous sections.
+Since the whole `call` function is being overridden you must make sure that every `send` and `receive` is in the right place so interactions with the Initiating Flow run without errors.

 Configuration wise there is a bit more to do than with extending a Flow.
 In this situation we are trying to completely replace a Responder with another.
 To do so, we need a way to tell the node to redirect interactions from an Initiating Flow to a new overriding Responder Flow.
 Corda provides a way to do just that.